 4. Strategies for Reading/Writing Learners

 Reading/writing learners absorb information best through text-based activities.
 They enjoy books, note-taking, and writing exercises that help them structure their thoughts.
 To support them, parents can provide plenty of reading materials, encourage journaling, and introduce structured study schedules that involve summarizing information in writing.
-Creating opportunities for them to write essays, keep a diary, or make lists can reinforce their learning effectively.
+Creating opportunities to write essays, keep a diary, or make lists can reinforce their learning effectively.

 5. Encouraging a Healthy Perspective on Learning